Small 6 Inch Funfetti Cake

-Last Saturday marked my 12 (!) year blog anniversary.
-It also marked my cat’s third birthday.
-Guess which one was celebrated more?
+This upcoming Saturday will mark my 17 (!) year blog anniversary.
+It also marks my cat’s 8th birthday.
+Guess which one will be celebrated more?
 Hint – not me.

 Truth is I’m not a good story teller.
 I don’t have any heartwarming memories of cooking with my grandparents because they passed away when I was young.